lazydukk/lazy/README.md

-# just a teenie tiny home for lazydukk
+# personal site for lazydukk
-## Made with astro and tailwindcss with shadcn UI